ShacharGrauman/nodejs-course/PITCHME.md

 #### @color[#e49436](Node.js)

 - The biggest difference between Node.js and (ASP/PHP...)
-  - Most functions in PHP block
+  - Most functions in them block
   - Node.js functions are Non-Blocking

 - Has and Event-Driven architecture